ibm-cloud-docs/satellite/link-cloud-monitor.md

 ### Running a packet capture of endpoint traffic
 {: #link-packet-capture}

-Run a packet capture to view the traffic that is flowing from your source to your destination resource over a {{site.data.keyword.satelliteshort}} endpoint.
-Packet captures can be useful to help you debug problems with your endpoint connectivity or to monitor sources that access your destination.
+Run a packet capture to view traffic flowing over a {{site.data.keyword.satelliteshort}} endpoint, useful for debugging connectivity issues or monitoring sources.
 {: shortdesc}

 Before you begin, install a packet capture tool, such as [`tcpdump`](https://www.tcpdump.org/){: external}, on your local machine.